- Published on

 heat.
 Even a slender air vent lets a lot more heat out than no air vent.
 Hence fans come on much later and at a lower RPM.

 There are several drawbacks I've noticed.
 One of which is about sound.
-Let's quote from Alec's blogpost:
+Let's quote from Alec's blog post:

-What the thumb clamshell method doesn’t help enough with is are the speakers.
+What the thumb clamshell method doesn’t help enough with is the speakers.
 The sound still isn’t nearly as good as in open clamshell but on a scale of ten:

 open: 9, closed: 2, thumb clamshell: 6

-When fully closed, the output from speaker is slower, reduced richness, and the speech isn't very clear.
+When fully closed, the output from the speaker is slower, reduced richness, and the speech isn't very clear.
 Using thumbshell mode, the sound is a bit better but not as the best when fully open the lid.

 warning